 As our team explained in a recent blog post, the dark web is threat actors’ go-to channel when they want to communicate anonymously.
 Not only do they often communicate there about matters relating to their future plans, but they often buy and sell goods and services there.
 Some of the things that are bought and sold on the dark web are the result of previous cyberattacks (such as credentials for a variety of online platforms), while others are tools that could be used in future attacks (such as crimeware).
 Still other items bought and sold on the dark web are products of previous cyberattacks that are also bound to be used for future attacks, such as access to a compromised server.

-Does a dark web-focused approach to vulnerability management make the job easy?
+Does a dark web-focused approach to vulnerability management make the job manageable?

 Not if you consider patching to be hard work.
 After all, the whole point of this approach is to tell you exactly what to patch as soon as possible.